Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;but are typically Opex neutral because maintaining high performance equipment is<br>
 &ensp;&ensp;typically similar or identical to maintaining less performant equipment.<br>
 &ensp;&ensp;Although high performance equipment may cost more to power and cool, thus increasing Opex.<br>

+Optimization:<br>
+&ensp;&ensp;Optimization is a Full Stack endeavor.<br>
+&ensp;&ensp;Optimization is finding the maxima of key performance metrics.<br>
+&ensp;&ensp;Optimization is the selection of a best element, with regard to some criterion, from some set of available alternatives.<br>
+&ensp;&ensp;A quote from Donald Knuth on Optimization:<br>
+&ensp;&ensp;&ensp;&ensp;"We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.<br>
+&ensp;&ensp;&ensp;&ensp;&nbsp;Yet we should not pass up our opportunities in that critical 3%."<br>

 High Availability (HA):<br>
 &ensp;&ensp;High Availability is a Full Stack endeavor.<br>